 - The nominee must have been in the field for 10 years or fewer years.

 - The nominee must have been a member of NAGC for the two consecutive years preceding his or her nomination.

-The recipient(s) of the award and the other applicants will be notified of the Awards Committee's decision in writing no later than August 31, 2014.
-The award recipient will receive a plaque presented at the NAGC Annual Convention in Baltimore, MD, November 13-16, 2014, as well as a one-year membership to NAGC and a featured speaker's position at the Annual Convention.
+The recipient(s) of the award and the other applicants will be notified of the Awards Committee's decision in writing no later than August 31.
+The award recipient will receive a plaque presented at the NAGC Annual Convention in November as well as a one-year membership to NAGC.